Breadcrumb

 What is ovarian cancer?

-Ovarian cancer happens when cells that are not normal grow in or near your ovaries.
+Ovarian cancer is the abnormal growth of cells in or near your ovaries.
 The ovaries are two small glands, located on either side of your uterus.
-They produce female sex hormones and store and release eggs (ova).
+They produce female sex hormones and store and release eggs.
+Ovarian cancer can occur in anyone who has female pelvic organs, even people who don't identify as female.

 What are the symptoms?